 It was only when I met some dedicated professionals willing to go that extra mile that I started to change and believe in myself.
 I was able to begin therapy and develop a good trusting relationship which has been consistent and secure.

-This information was published in August 2016.
-We will revise it in 2019.
+This information was published in January 2020.
+We will revise it in 2023.

 References and bibliography available on request.

 If you want to reproduce this content, see our permissions and licensing page.